2017 West Bengal floods: Gangetic West Bengal

-North Bengal
+West Bengal

 These floods in Gangetic West Bengal were soon followed by floods in North Bengal that affected 7 districts.
 These floods were caused by the shifting of the monsoon trough in the sub-Himalayan region.

-Effects of flood
+Effect of flood

-Gangetic West Bengal
+Gangetic Bengal

 Dhaniakhali of Hooghly district and Ghatal in West Midnapore district were the two worst affected areas.
 1,79,321 hectares out of 10,82,285 hectares of paddy seedbeds were damaged.
 At least 50 people died while nearly 20 lakh (2 million) were affected in over 160 villages, which were inundated due to heavy rains.
 2,301 people were evacuated from their houses and 2,02,957 hectare of agricultural land was submerged.
 Around 7,868 houses were entirely destroyed while 44,361 were partially damaged in West Bengal.
 The state lost around Rs.553 crores(US$86.6 million) due to the storm.
 An additional eleven people were reported to be killed in Jharkhand due to heavy rains.

 Around 50 people have so far lost their lives, and according to government figures, about 11,974 hectares of land under paddy cultivation, and 23,096 hectare under vegetable cultivation, has been inundated.
 State government officials said the Subarnarekha river burst its banks after water was released from the Galudi dam in Jharkhand.
 Water was also released from Tilpara barrage in Birbhum.
 As a result, the Mayurakshi river inundated hundreds of acres of farmland.
 Water was reported to be rising fast in Chandrabhaga, Kopai and Bakreswar rivers in Birbhum district.
 In Hooghly district, embankments along the Darakeswar river were washed away and flood water gushed towards Arambagh town.
 In the 14 flood-hit districts in West Bengal, 27 lakh (2.7 million) people had been affected by flood.
 The government had set up 311 relief camps where over 47,000 people have taken shelter, adding it has also set up 131 medical camps.
 Over 16,000 animals were sheltered in relief camps for animals and veterinary doctors were looking after them.
 The government had also sent medicines, water pouches and other items to all the districts.

-North Bengal
+north Bengal

 The floods claimed seven lives so far in the region, while about one lakh (100 thousand) people were affected in the five districts—60,000 of them in Alipurduar and Jalpaiguri alone —and many of them had taken shelter in the relief camps.
 Communication between Falakata and Madarihat in Jalpaiguri district remained cut off due to large-scale inundation and a majority of the residents of the two areas had taken shelter in the relief camps.

 Malda District has been flooded by overflow of river Fulhaar, Behula, Ganga and Mahananda.
 More than 2 lakhs (200 thousand) people have been affected by the flood conditions.
 4 blocks of Malda district is under water including the English bazaar.